Is "Per" Capitalized in a Title?

 Always check with the specific style guide you're required to follow for your writing.
 Each guide has nuances, and being consistent with these rules will make your writing polished and professional.

-Remember, when you’re wrapping your mind around title capitalization, small words like ‘per’ usually stay in lowercase.
-It’s short, commonly a preposition, and doesn’t need the spotlight in styles like APA, MLA, or Chicago, except if it’s the first or last word in a title.
-AP style is a bit different, as it caps all words with four or more letters, so ‘per’ stays lowercase even there.
-Always check your style guide to be sure and keep your writing sharp and your titles crisp.
-Thanks for reading; you’re now equipped to tackle that next headline with confidence!
+Remember, when you're wrapping your mind around title capitalization, small words like 'per' usually stay in lowercase.
+It's short, commonly a preposition, and doesn't need the spotlight in styles like APA, MLA, or Chicago, except if it's the first or last word in a title.
+AP style is a bit different, as it caps all words with four or more letters, so 'per' stays lowercase even there.
+Always check your style guide to be sure and keep your writing sharp and your titles crisp. ; you're now equipped to tackle that next headline with confidence!

 Leave a Comment